 By tagging healthcare assets and tracking their movement throughout departments, floors, or units, RTLS helps amass data needed to understand equipment requirements and asset demands.
 More specifically, RTLS can help monitor PAR levels or the minimum quantity of a given asset to ensure clinicians can access equipment or supplies needed to deliver patient care.

-With MachineQ for Asset Management, healthcare organizations can modernize their ecosystem to automate processes with data-based insights into movable assets empowering clinicians to enhance operations and improve the quality of patient care.
+With MachineQ for Indoor Asset Tracking, healthcare organizations can modernize their ecosystem to automate processes with data-based insights into movable assets empowering clinicians to enhance operations and improve the quality of patient care.

 An effective RTLS solution with rapid-fire deployment can provide real-time, accurate asset visibility to boost staff productivity, optimize equipment usage, and promote data transparency for actionable insights that transform daily workflows and reduce capital expenditures.
 It significantly contributes to cost savings while increasing revenue and enhancing the quality – and timing – of patient care.